YCWangVince/Second_AI_Python/README.md

 go to ./Demo and use 'python main.py xxx.mp4' to test the model go to ./Finetune and use 'python train.py' to test the model

-the dataset can be found at
-please extract to ./Finetune
+the dataset can be found at Yicheng's google drive please extract to ./Finetune